 He also; recently started a men’s health supplement focusing on enhancing ejaculatory volume and taste, POPSTAR – check it out!

 And we have a new promo for you!
-15% off at Womanizer.com with code DRJESS.
+Save when shopping at Womanizer.com with code DRJESS.
 Here are my quick picks:

 - For travel: Womanizer Liberty

 - If you’re looking for a deal: Womanizer Starlet (on sale)

 - For the best in class: Womanizer Premium 2

 Check out the Mind Blowing Oral: Penis or Clit edition sale at HappierCouples.com and use code PODCAST to save 25% on this comprehensive video course designed to help you perfect your skills (and add a few more to your repertoire).
 Become a better lover and have a few laughs with Dr. Jess while learning some new moves.

 If you have questions for the podcast, submit them here.
 And please be sure to subscribe so you don’t miss an episode!
 You can find the podcast on Apple Podcasts, Spotify, Podbean, Google Podcasts, Amazon Music & Stitcher!

 This is a computer-generated rough transcript, so please excuse any typos.
 This podcast is an informational conversation and is not a substitute for medical, health, or other professional advice, diagnosis, or treatment.
 Always seek the services of an appropriate professional should you have individual questions or concerns.

 Sexual Health Qs Answered: Erections, Orgasms, Hormones & More!